therenotomorrow/leetcode/README.md

 82. Dota2 Senate
 83. Search in a Binary Search Tree
 84. Insert into a Binary Search Tree
-85. Design HashMap
-86. Design Linked List
-87. Asteroid Collision
-88. Find Smallest Letter Greater Than Target
-89. Largest Number At Least Twice of Others
-90. Jewels and Stones
-91. Minimum Distance Between BST Nodes
-92. Bus Routes
-93. Binary Trees With Factors
-94. Peak Index in a Mountain Array
-95. Online Stock Span
-96. Number of Recent Calls
-97. Validate Stack Sequences
-98. Longest Arithmetic Subsequence
-99. Remove All Adjacent Duplicates In String
-100. Greatest Common Divisor of Strings
-101. Find in Mountain Array
-102. Print in Order
-103. Largest Unique Number
-104. Snapshot Array
-105. Maximum Level Sum of a Binary Tree
-106. Count Vowels Permutation
-107. Check If It Is a Straight Line
-108. Count Number of Nice Subarrays
-109. Convert Binary Number in a Linked List to Integer
-110. Deepest Leaves Sum
-111. Number of Steps to Reduce a Number to Zero
-112. Count Negative Numbers in a Sorted Matrix
-113. Longest ZigZag Path in a Binary Tree
-114. Find Lucky Integer in an Array
-115. Build Array Where You Can Find The Maximum Exactly K Comparisons
-116. Constrained Subsequence Sum
-117. Kids With the Greatest Number of Candies
-118. Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
-119. Count Good Nodes in Binary Tree
-120. Max Dot Product of Two Subsequences
-121. Longest Subarray of 1's After Deleting One Element
-122. Can Make Arithmetic Progression From Sequence
-123. Number of Good Pairs
-124. Make The String Great
-125. Richest Customer Wealth
-126. Max Number of K-Sum Pairs
-127. Maximum Erasure Value
-128. Swapping Nodes in a Linked List
-129. Sum of Unique Elements
-130. Merge Strings Alternately
-131. Maximum Score of a Good Subarray
-132. Check if All Characters Have Equal Number of Occurrences
-133. Minimum Number of Operations to Make Array Continuous
-134. Remove Colored Pieces if Both Neighbors are the Same Color
-135. Parallel Courses III
-136. Reverse Nodes in Even Length Groups
-137. Delete the Middle Node of a Linked List
-138. Maximum Twin Sum of a Linked List
-139. Find the Difference of Two Arrays
-140. Add Two Integers
-141. Intersection of Multiple Arrays
-142. Number of Flowers in Full Bloom
-143. Minimum Consecutive Cards to Pick Up
-144. Number of Ways to Split Array
-145. Successful Pairs of Spells and Potions
-146. Max Sum of a Pair With Equal Sum of Digits
-147. First Letter to Appear Twice
-148. Equal Row and Column Pairs
-149. Removing Stars From a String
-150. Using a Robot to Print the Lexicographically Smallest String
-151. Total Cost to Hire K Workers
-152. Design Graph With Shortest Path Calculator
-153. Painting the Walls
-154. Largest Submatrix With Rearrangements
-155. Number of Ways to Divide a Long Corridor
-156. Minimum One Bit Operations to Make Integers Zero
-157. Decode Ways
-158. String Compression II
-159. Minimum Difficulty of a Job Schedule
-160. Maximum Profit in Job Scheduling
-161. Arithmetic Slices II - Subsequence
-162. K Inverse Pairs Array
-163. Number of Submatrices That Sum to Target
-164. Partition Array for Maximum Sum
-165. Meeting Rooms III
-166. Tree Diameter
-167. Cheapest Flights Within K Stops
-168. Greatest Common Divisor Traversal
-169. Find All People With Secret
-170. Find All Duplicates in an Array
-171. First Missing Positive
-172. Robot Collisions
-173. Number of Atoms
+85. Design Linked List
+86. Asteroid Collision
+87. Find Smallest Letter Greater Than Target
+88. Largest Number At Least Twice of Others
+89. Jewels and Stones
+90. Minimum Distance Between BST Nodes
+91. Bus Routes
+92. Binary Trees With Factors
+93. Peak Index in a Mountain Array
+94. Online Stock Span
+95. Number of Recent Calls
+96. Validate Stack Sequences
+97. Longest Arithmetic Subsequence
+98. Remove All Adjacent Duplicates In String
+99. Greatest Common Divisor of Strings
+100. Find in Mountain Array
+101. Print in Order
+102. Largest Unique Number
+103. Snapshot Array
+104. Maximum Level Sum of a Binary Tree
+105. Count Vowels Permutation
+106. Check If It Is a Straight Line
+107. Count Number of Nice Subarrays
+108. Convert Binary Number in a Linked List to Integer
+109. Deepest Leaves Sum
+110. Number of Steps to Reduce a Number to Zero
+111. Count Negative Numbers in a Sorted Matrix
+112. Longest ZigZag Path in a Binary Tree
+113. Find Lucky Integer in an Array
+114. Build Array Where You Can Find The Maximum Exactly K Comparisons
+115. Constrained Subsequence Sum
+116. Kids With the Greatest Number of Candies
+117. Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
+118. Count Good Nodes in Binary Tree
+119. Max Dot Product of Two Subsequences
+120. Longest Subarray of 1's After Deleting One Element
+121. Can Make Arithmetic Progression From Sequence
+122. Number of Good Pairs
+123. Make The String Great
+124. Richest Customer Wealth
+125. Max Number of K-Sum Pairs
+126. Maximum Erasure Value
+127. Swapping Nodes in a Linked List
+128. Sum of Unique Elements
+129. Merge Strings Alternately
+130. Maximum Score of a Good Subarray
+131. Check if All Characters Have Equal Number of Occurrences
+132. Minimum Number of Operations to Make Array Continuous
+133. Remove Colored Pieces if Both Neighbors are the Same Color
+134. Parallel Courses III
+135. Reverse Nodes in Even Length Groups
+136. Delete the Middle Node of a Linked List
+137. Maximum Twin Sum of a Linked List
+138. Find the Difference of Two Arrays
+139. Add Two Integers
+140. Intersection of Multiple Arrays
+141. Number of Flowers in Full Bloom
+142. Minimum Consecutive Cards to Pick Up
+143. Number of Ways to Split Array
+144. Successful Pairs of Spells and Potions
+145. Max Sum of a Pair With Equal Sum of Digits
+146. First Letter to Appear Twice
+147. Equal Row and Column Pairs
+148. Removing Stars From a String
+149. Using a Robot to Print the Lexicographically Smallest String
+150. Total Cost to Hire K Workers
+151. Design Graph With Shortest Path Calculator
+152. Painting the Walls
+153. Largest Submatrix With Rearrangements
+154. Number of Ways to Divide a Long Corridor
+155. Minimum One Bit Operations to Make Integers Zero
+156. Decode Ways
+157. String Compression II
+158. Minimum Difficulty of a Job Schedule
+159. Maximum Profit in Job Scheduling
+160. Arithmetic Slices II - Subsequence
+161. K Inverse Pairs Array
+162. Number of Submatrices That Sum to Target
+163. Partition Array for Maximum Sum
+164. Meeting Rooms III
+165. Tree Diameter
+166. Cheapest Flights Within K Stops
+167. Greatest Common Divisor Traversal
+168. Find All People With Secret
+169. Find All Duplicates in an Array
+170. First Missing Positive
+171. Robot Collisions
+172. Number of Atoms